-15.1 The Commission sent questionnaires on January 22, 2024, to the known exporters/ producers of Paint Brush Filaments from China with request to respond within 37 days of dispatch of the questionnaires.
-The Commission also sent a copy of the questionnaire to the Diplomatic Mission of China in Pakistan on January 22, 2024, with a request to forward it to all known exporters/ producers of Paint Brush Filaments in China.
+15.1 The Commission sent Exporter's Questionnaire on January 22, 2024, to the known exporters/ producers of Paint Brush Filament from China with request to respond within 37 days of the dispatch of the said questionnaire.
+The Commission also sent a copy of the Exporter's Questionnaire to the Diplomatic Mission of China in Pakistan on January 22, 2024, with a request to forward it to all known exporters/ producers of Paint Brush Filament in China.

-15.2 In response, only M/s Hunan Famous Trading Co., Ltd. (a trading company, who procures products from different producers and export them) from China responded and provided a very limited information.
+15.2 In response, only M/s Hunan Famous Trading Co., Ltd. (a trading company, who procures investigated product from different producers and export them) from China responded and provided a very limited information.
 M/s Hunan Famous Trading Co.
-Ltd. was requested to provide requisite information as per requirements of the Exporters' questionnaire, including the information of purchase price, price and cost of production of the relevant producer (s), otherwise the Commission would not be able to determine individual dumping margin and rate of duty for them.
+Ltd. was requested to provide requisite information as per requirements of the Exporters' Questionnaire, including the information of purchase price, domestic price and cost of production of the relevant producer (s), otherwise the Commission would not be in a position to determine individual dumping margin and rate of anti-dumping duty for them.
 However, despite reminders, the requisite information was not provided.

 15.3 No response from any other exporter/ foreign producer was received within the prescribed time.
-Therefore, reminders were issued to them on March 08, 2024, explaining them in case of no response of the questionnaire, the Commission will be constrained to make determination of dumping of the investigated product based on "Best Information Available" including those contained in the application submitted by the domestic industry.
+Therefore, reminders were issued to them on March 08, 2024, explaining them in case of no response to the questionnaire is received, the Commission will be constrained to make determination of dumping of the investigated product based on "Best Information Available" including that contained in the application submitted by the domestic industry.
 Therefore, no individual dumping margin can be determined.

-15.4 Questionnaires were also sent to known importers of the investigated product on January 22, 2024, followed by reminders on March 08, 2024.
-However, only one importer, M/s Trade Experts Sialkot responded to the Commission's questionnaire, but information provided was quite limited and insufficient in many aspects.
-Deficiency letter to the importer was sent on March 22, 2024, where deficient information was requested, however, no response to the deficiencies was received.
+15.4 Questionnaire was also sent to known importers of the investigated product on January 22, 2024, followed by reminders on March 08, 2024.
+However, only one importer, M/s Trade Experts Sialkot responded to the Commission's questionnaire, but information provided was quite limited and insufficient in many respects.
+Deficiency letter to the importer was sent on March 22, 2024, where deficient information was requested, however, no response to the deficiency letter was received.

-15.5 The Commission has access to the import statistics of Pakistan Customs.
-For this investigation, the Commission has also used import data obtained Pakistan Customs in addition to the information provided by the Applicant in the application and limited information provided by M/s Hunan Famous Trading Co., Ltd, China.
+15.5 The Commission has access to the import statistics of PRAL.
+For this investigation, the Commission has also used import data obtained from PRAL/Pakistan Customs in addition to the information provided by the Applicant in the application and limited information provided by M/s Hunan Famous Trading Co., Ltd, China.